Userful™: Frequently Asked Questions

 Alternatively, most of our customers use one of the supported third party content management solutions to manage content.
 You can also set the video wall to play an HTML5 web page and use the solution to change and edit the content on that page.

-If you want users to be able to switch between sources, a second approach is to create a Welcome Screen with all the desired sources available and then use the "Source Switcher" feature to launch any session from any device on the same network.
+If you want users to switch between sources, a second approach is to create a Welcome Screen with all the desired sources available and then use the "Source Switcher" feature to launch any session from any device on the same network.

 Q: Does Userful™ support multi-level permission system?
 Can I have a separate login for unprivileged staff access where they can control mapping of displays but not admin level functions?